DevopsAde/Devops_Project/DEVOPS TOOLING WEBSITE SOLUTION/README.md

 ![Alt text](<Images/NFS_server export logs.png>)

-*df -h to verify NFS MOunted Successfully*
+*df -h to verify NFS Mounted Successfully*

 ![Alt text](Images/mounted_NFS.png)

+8. Fork the tooling website's code from [this repo](https://github.com/IwunzeGE/DevopsToolingWebsite) to your Github account.

+(Learn how to fork a repo [here](https://youtu.be/f5grYMXbAV0))

+9. Deploy the tooling website’s code to the Webserver.
+Ensure that the html folder from the repository is deployed to **`/var/www/html`**